Francisco Franco

 During the start of the Cold War, Franco lifted Spain out of its mid-20th century economic depression through technocratic and economically liberal policies, presiding over a period of accelerated growth known as the "Spanish miracle".
 At the same time, his regime transitioned from a totalitarian state to an authoritarian one with limited pluralism.
 He became a leader in the anti-communist movement, garnering support from the West, particularly the United States.
 As the government relaxed its hard-line policies, Luis Carrero Blanco became Franco's éminence grise, whose role expanded after Franco began struggling with Parkinson's disease in the 1960s.
 In 1973, Franco resigned as prime minister—separated from the office of head of state since 1967—due to his advanced age and illness.
 Nevertheless, he remained in power as the head of state and as commander-in-chief.
-Franco died in 1975, aged 82, and was entombed in the Valle de los Caídos.
+Franco died in 1975, aged 82, and was entombed in the Valley of the Fallen.
 He restored the monarchy in his final years, being succeeded by King Juan Carlos, who led the Spanish transition to democracy.

-The legacy of Franco in Spanish history remains controversial, as the nature of his rule changed over time.
-His reign was marked by both brutal repression, with tens of thousands killed, and economic prosperity, which greatly improved the quality of life in Spain.
-His style proved adaptable enough to allow social and economic reform, but still centred on highly centralised government, authoritarianism, nationalism, national Catholicism, anti-freemasonry and anti-communism.
-The contemporaries regarded Franco as a fascist dictator; among scholars, there has been a long-lasting debate whether it is adequate to define Franco's regime as fascist.
-It has been described in broad definitions, from a traditional military dictatorship to a fascistized yet not fascist or a fully fascist regime.
+Franco's legacy in Spanish history remains controversial, as the nature of his rule changed over time.
+His tenure was marked by both severe repression, with tens of thousands killed, and economic prosperity, which greatly improved the quality of life in Spain.
+His style proved adaptable enough to allow social and economic reform, but still centred on highly authoritarian nationalism.
+Among scholars, by contrast, there has been a long-lasting debate whether it is adequate to define Franco's regime as fascist.
+It has been described in broad terms, from a traditional military dictatorship to a para-fascist or a fully fascist regime.